CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/AI102-gettingstartedpages/Lab09-Gettingstarted.md

 # Getting Started with lab

 Welcome to your AI-102: Azure AI Engineer Associate workshop!
-We’ve prepared an interactive environment for you to explore generative AI concepts and work with Microsoft Azure services like Azure AI Foundry, Document Intelligence, Custom Vision, Language Service etc. Let’s get started and make the most of this hands-on experience.
+We’ve prepared an interactive environment for you to explore generative AI concepts and work with Microsoft Azure services like Azure AI Foundry, Document Intelligence, Custom Vision, Language Service, etc. Let’s get started and make the most of this hands-on experience.

 ## Accessing Your Lab Environment